AirmanKolberg/financeApp/README.md

 # Update, 21Nov2020
 I am now working on some compounding interest formulae for the app's mainframe, however, it will not be completed any time soon.
 Until it is, all of the work I will be doing involving compounding interest will be found in their respective .py files.

+# Update, 3Dec2020
+It's been a while since I've worked on this app, but I've decided that, alongside practicing pen testing, this app will be my primary focus.
+I've made the main menu into a function, rather than having it clutter up the main.py file.
+More to come in the near-future!